-Ancient Animal Bones Provide Clues to the Past
+Ancient Animal Bones

 On a spring day in 2009, members of Glacier's trail crew discovered bones eroding out of the river bank near where they stopped for lunch.
 Excited, they immediately notified the park's archeologist.
 After careful examination of the remains, which were identified as those of a prehistoric deer, and consulting with Glacier National Park's associated tribes and the Montana State Historic Preservation Officer, the archeologist began excavation of the bones.
 These remains were in grave danger of washing out of the cut bank where they had safely lain for an undetermined number of years.
 If they had been lost to the water, their fascinating mystery would have been left unexplored and lost forever.